GSotelo/effective-go/sections/blocks.md

 **Note:** Package-level variables should be avoided because they introduce global mutable state, making code harder to test, reason about, and vulnerable to unexpected mutations across your package.

 ## Function block
-Scope: Inside a function body.
+Inside a function body.
 Variables declared here are local to that function only and cannot be accessed from outside.

 ```go
 package main